michael-muir/ds_blog/_pages/about.md

 Follow me on my machine learning journey into the unkown as I try to wrap my head around the science behind developing cognition in machines.

-I love discussiong all things ML, computer graphics, and cycling.
+I love discussiong all things ML, computer graphics, art, drawing, painting and cycling.

 If you like what you see are interested in collaborating, feel free to drop me an email at <mvmuir@gmail.com> or reach out to me on [Twitter](https://twitter.com/MichaelMuir_).